Covariance Estimation for Matrix-valued Data: Discussion

 \section{Discussion}

 In this paper, we propose banded and tapering covariance estimators for matrix-valued data under a separability condition.
 We adopt an efficient computational algorithm and derive the convergence rates of our covariance estimates under various scenarios.
 To deal with heavy-tailed data, we further propose robust banded and tapering covariance estimators, and show their theoretical advantages.

-We demonstrate our methods using numerical studies and real data applications from an electroencephalography study and a gridded temperature anomalies study.
+Bandable covariance structure plays an important role in our methodology.
+In practice, it is possible that the true covariance matrix is only bandable over one direction.
+We note this scenario can be naturally handled by our method.
+For instance, suppose $\M \Sigma_1^*$ in $\M \Sigma^* =\M \Sigma_2^*\otimes \M \Sigma_1^*$ is not bandable, then we can choose the bandwidth as $k_1 = p$ for the proposed banded estimator, and $k_1 = 2p$ for the proposed tapering estimator (see Remark \ref{rm:2ptaper}), to eliminate banding or tapering over the row direction.